 Situated in the corridor between the two Tsavo National Parks in one of Kenya’s driest regions, is a land of great beauty, where the local people are living in extreme poverty.
 Life is particularly difficult for the women who are raising families in very harsh conditions.
 Providing safe drinking water is one of the greatest needs, with women walking 10-20 km every day to find water it back to their homes in their fight for survival.
+Our aim is to develop a highly impactful, holistic model of community transformation that can be replicated in other parts of Kenya, Africa and around the world.
+Connecting and building relationships within the community, we work alongside local leaders to provide solutions in education, healthcare, water, infrastructure and empowerment, including helping women and young people develop their own small businesses.

 It’s exciting to be part of such a dynamic project and we invite you to find out more and join us in helping empower and transform this community.
 Come on one of our trips and help build new classrooms in local schools and work alongside the Tumaini women.